Sehat Sahulat Program

-Sehat Sahulat Program is a flagship social health insurance initiative launched by the Government of Pakistan in 2019 to provide free healthcare services to the underprivileged population of the country.
-The program is designed to provide financial protection and access to quality healthcare services to the poorest and most vulnerable segments of society.
+The Sehat Sahulat Program is a flagship social health insurance initiative launched by the Pakistan Tehreek-e-Insaf in 2015, to provide health insurance for the citizens of Khyber Pakhtunkhwa, later expanded on a federal level by the Imran Khan government in 2019.
+The program operates under the Sehat Insaf Card.
+It is designed to provide financial protection and access to quality healthcare services to the poorest and most vulnerable segments of society.

+The program was declared as universal by the PTI Khyber Pakhtunkhwa government of Mahmood Khan in 2020 and was declared as universal by the PTI federal government of Imran Khan in 2021.
+The programme has been praised for its cost-effective provision of free healthcare for citizens.
 Under the Sehat Sahulat Program, eligible households are provided with free healthcare services, including hospitalization, surgeries, and diagnostic tests.
 The program covers a range of health conditions, including cancer, cardiovascular diseases, diabetes, and kidney diseases, among others.

 The program is being implemented in collaboration with the National Database and Registration Authority (NADRA), which is responsible for identifying eligible households and issuing health insurance cards.
 The health insurance cards are being distributed to the beneficiaries free of charge.
+As per a November 2023 report conducted by the Pakistan Institute of Development Economics (PIDE), the program has enrolled 43 million families by covering a 190 million population of the country, while over 14.6 million have used health facility in empanel hospitals.